wszel/coffee-shop-chain-aws-data-academy/README.md

-# Coffee shop chain - AWS Data Academy
+# BrewInsight: Coffee Chain Retail Data Analysis Pipeline

 The project of data analysys pipeline on a fictional coffee chain retail data.
 Data for a coffee shop chain with three locations in New York City.